-G.3.
-H.3Responsibility
+G.3 H.3 Responsibility

-The Sample Collection Authority has the responsibility for all activities defined in this Annex-H.
+The Sample Collection Authority has the responsibility for all activities defined in this Annex $H{\underline{G}}$.

-G.4.
-H.4Requirements - Qualifications and Training
+G.4 H.4 Requirements - Qualifications and Training

-G.4.1 H.4.1 The Sample Collection Authority shall:
+H.4.1 G.4.1 The Sample Collection Authority shall:

-- a) Determine the necessary competence, eligibility and qualification requirements for the positions of DCO, Chaperone and BCO; and - b) developDevelop duty statements for all Sample Collection Personnel that outline their respective responsibilities.
-As a minimum:
+- a) determine the necessary competence eligibility and qualification requirements for the positions of DCO, Chaperone and BCO; and - b) develop duty statements for all Sample Collection Personnel that outline their respective responsibilities that outline their respective responsibilities.
+As a minimum: - i) Sample Collection Personnel shall not be Minors; and - ii) BCOs shall have adequate qualifications and practical skills required to perform blood collection from a vein.

-- i) Sample Collection Personnel shall not be Minors; and - ii) BCOs shall have adequate qualifications and practical skills required to perform blood collection from a vein. - G.4.2 H.4.2 The Sample Collection Authority shall ensure that Sample Collection Personnel that havesign an agreement dealing with conflicts of interest in the outcome, confidentiality and code of conduct. - G.4.3 Sample Collection Personnel shall not be appointed to a Sample Collection Session are not appointed to thatwhere they have an interest in the outcome of a Sample Collection Session.
-At a minimum, Sample Collection Personnel are deemed to have such an interest if they are: - a) Involved in the participation or administration of the sport at the level for which Testing is being conducted; or - b) Related to, or involved in the personal affairs of, any Athlete who might provide a Sample at that sessionSample Collection Session; - c) Have family members actively involved in the daily activities of the sport at the level for which Testing is being conducted (e.g., administration, coaching, training, officiating, competitor, medical); - d) Are engaged in business with, have a financial interest in or personal stake in a sport that has Athletes who are subject to Testing; - e) Are drawing or likely to draw personal and/or professional gain or advantage directly or indirectly from a third party due to their own decisions taken in the fulfillment of their official functions; and/or - f) Appear to have private or personal interests that detract from their ability to perform their duties with integrity in an independent and purposeful manner. - G.4.4 H.4.3 The Sample Collection Authority shall establish a system that ensures that Sample Collection Personnel are adequately trained to carry out their duties. - G.4.4.1 H.4.3.1 The training program for BCOs shall include, as a minimum, studies of all relevant requirements of the Testing process and familiarization with relevant standard precautions in healthcare settings. - G.4.4.2 H.4.3.2 The training program for DCOs shall include, as a minimum: - a) Comprehensive theoretical training in different types of Testingthose Doping Control activities relevant to the DCO position; - b) Observation of all Deping ControlSample Collection Session activities that are the responsibility of the DCO as set out in this International Standard for Testing and Investigations, preferably on-site; and - c) The satisfactory performance of one complete Sample Collection
+H.4.2 G.4.2 The Sample Collection Authority shall ensure that Sample Collection Personnel thatsign an agreement dealing with conflicts of interest, confidentiality and code of conduct.

+G.4.3 Sample Collection Personnel shall not be appointed to a Sample Collection Session where they have an interest in the outcome of a Sample Collection Session-are not appointed to that Sample Collection Session.
+At a minimum, Sample Collection Personnel are deemed to have such an interest if they are:

+a) Involved in the participation or administration of the sport at the level for which Testing is being conducted; or

+- b) Related to, or involved in the personal affairs of, any Athlete who might provide a Sample at that session: - c) Have family members actively involved in the daily activities of the sport at the level for which Testing is being conducted (e.g. administration, coaching, training, officiating, competitor, medical): - d) Are engaged in business with, have a financial interest in or personal stake in a sport that has Athletes who are subject to Testing; - e) Drawing or likely to draw personal and/or professional gain or advantage directly or indirectly from a third party due to their own decisions taken in the fulfillment of their official functions; and/or - f) Appear to have private or personal interests that detract from their ability to perform their duties with integrity in an independent and purposeful manner. - H.4.3 G.4.4 The Sample Collection Authority shall establish a system that ensures that Sample Collection Personnel are adequately trained to carry out their duties. - H.4.3.1 G.4.4.1 The training program for BCOs shall include, as a minimum, studies of all relevant requirements of the Testing process and familiarization with relevant standard precautions in healthcare settings.

+H.4.3.2 G.4.4.2 The training program for DCOs shall include, as a minimum:

+a) Comprehensive theoretical training in different types of Testing activities relevant to the DCO position;

-Session on -site under observation by a qualified DCO or similar.
-The requirement related to the actual passing of a urine Sample shall not be included in the on-site observations.
+- b) Observation of all Doping Control activities that are the responsibility of the DCO as set out in this International Standard for Testing and Investigations, preferably on-site; and - c) The satisfactory performance of one complete Sample Collection Session on site under observation by a qualified DCO or similar.
+The requirement related to the actual passing of a urine Sample shall not be included in the onsite observations.